nodesource/distributions/README.md

 * **Fedora 22 (Twenty Two)** (32-bit and 64-bit)
 * **Fedora 21 (Twenty One)** (32-bit and 64-bit)

+> This script should also work for all equivalent versions of Korora
+> Linux.

 <a name="rpminstall"></a>
 ### Installation instructions